Yamaha Music Education

 Our Junior Music Course is a well-balanced program offered as part of Yamaha Music Education with lessons that include more than just playing notes on a piano.
 Students learn in this class by listening, singing, playing, and reading music, ultimately making creations of their own!
 This well-rounded educational experience will allow your child to develop a comprehensive understanding of music, and in time can make playing, reading and composing music as natural to them as speaking, reading and writing their first language.

 A child’s listening skills begin developing rapidly at the age of four.
 They are very interested in new sounds and are eager to learn new words.
 Introducing music learning between this age and the age of six boosts their listening skills through guided singing and playing.
 Music learning also kick starts the development of fine motor skills as they learn to play songs on the keyboard using each one of their fingers!

 Music is made to be shared!
 Group lessons will give your child the experience of sharing the excitement and joy of music with friends.
-Having the opportunity to express themselves in a creative way in front of others will also help to build their confidence, and will help to make them more comfortable communicating and sharing their ideas in other group settings, like at school!
+Having the opportunity to express themselves creatively in front of others will also help build their confidence and make them more comfortable communicating and sharing their ideas in other group settings, like at school!

 The Junior Music Course introduces musical concepts gradually, allowing students to enjoy the process of learning.
 They will: